jimz011/homekit-infused/docs/requests.md

 # FEATURE REQUESTS
 If you think there are features missing or that I should really implement a new feature/view please open an issue on GitHub with the title `FR` or `Feature Request`.
 In the comment field please state what features you would want to see, and motivate your answer.
+You could also simply go inside of the HKI menu and click on About > Feature Request.

 Tell me why you think I should add it and what benefits it would have for other users.
 I will not create personal requests that would only suit a single user as that would be madness!

 ### Current Feature Requests
   - Afvalbeheer Card (this was actually in 0.13.3 but removed for the 1.0a version as the widgets page has been removed, it will return soon)